smoll/rancher-compose-spike/README.md

 0. I set up ACL using GitHub authentication, and registered it as a Developer app (very easy step-by-step directions from the Rancher UI).

-0. I added my first host manually (Vagrant-based) using the copy+paste commands from the UI, but they provide a way to bootstrap a [EC2-based host](http://172.19.8.100:8080/infra/hosts/add/amazonec2) by supplying AWS creds in the UI.
+0. I added my first host manually (Vagrant-based, hardcoded an IP of `192.168.50.101`) using the copy+paste commands from the UI, but they provide a way to bootstrap a [EC2-based host](http://172.19.8.100:8080/infra/hosts/add/amazonec2) by supplying AWS creds in the UI.
 Note that I did *not* use a RancherOS-based box, it seems to work fine with an Ubuntu/Debian/CentOS box.

 0. Generate an [API key/secret pair](http://172.19.8.100:8080/settings/api) for use by CI server.